Chart 1: Sharp change in fortunes for the 60/40 portfolio after long period of strong performance

 - Infrastructure.
 Includes renewables, social and economic infrastructure assets.
 These assets have offered an attractive level of income, inflation-linked cashflows and often limited sensitivity to economic cycles.
 Investors have benefited from the high and stable income and inflation linkage in the current environment.
 Renewables have had a particularly good 2022 with soaring power prices supporting performance.

 - Asset-backed securities (ABS).
-Securities backed by pools of assets, such as mortgages or corporate loans, are floating rate in nature and therefore may benefit from rising interest rates, which negatively impacted most other areas of fixed income.
+Securities backed by pools of assets such as mortgages or corporate loans, are floating rate in nature and therefore benefit from rising interest rates which negatively impacted most other areas of fixed income.

 - Special opportunities.
 Investments which often have idiosyncratic return drivers or are specialist in nature.
-In this space, there's a broad array of fundamental drivers.
+As would be expected, our allocations have not all followed the same path this year reflecting the broad array of fundamental drivers.

 Our long-term outlook for the global economy and financial markets remains clouded by the risks posed by recession, inflation and the response of the world’s central banks.